Wollffus/qb-car-music/README.md

 ### SETUP
 - Add these 1 lines your to `Server.cfg`.
+- Download xsound
-- Download and Ensure xsound
+- Ensure xsound
 - Ensure qb-car-music
 - Done!